Music-Hub-Code/Visualizing-Spotify-Data/README.md

 Because it was made using functional programming, you can modify the tool to suit your data collection needs!
 See [the Spotify API Endpoints](https://developer.spotify.com/web-api/endpoint-reference) for the data you can collect.

 The functions I have created are:
-- my_top_tracks(username,amountToOutput) => see your top tracks outputted in Excel and their attributes
+- my_top_tracks(username,N) => see N top tracks outputted in Excel and their attributes
-- tracks_by_time(username,amountToOutput) => see the timestamps for your past tracks outputted in Excel and their attributes
+- tracks_by_time(username,N) => see the timestamps for your past N tracks outputted in Excel and their attributes
 - read_dailyMix(username) => see the songs in your daily mix and their attributes

 Feel free to use these, comment them out, or create your own!